Economy of Croatia: Financial condition

-The central budget is set by the Government of Croatia to cover their upcoming fiscal year, which runs from 1 January to 31 December.
+The central budget is set by the Croatian government to cover their upcoming fiscal year, which runs from 1 January to 31 December.
 For 2024, they reported €28.52 billion in revenue with €32.61 billion in expenditure, running a €4.09 billion budget deficit.
+In 2025, Croatia's expected debt-to-GDP was forecasted to remain at 56% through 2027.
+Croatia is a creditor nation for the IMF and has financed loans for developing countries since 2026.